marxoft/cutenews/README.md

 ##Using custom commands for subscription source

-The only requirement for a custom commad is that it must output a valid RSS feed response to STDOUT, for example:
+The only requirement for a custom command is that it must output a valid RSS feed response to STDOUT, for example:

     wget -q http://talk.maemo.org/external?type=RSS2 -O -